April 9, 2011

 How to remove corruption from India – the ACTUAL solution

-(Note: Read these later posts first – Are you serious about removing corruption?
+(Note: Please read these later posts first – Are you serious about removing corruption?
 Then follow the POSITIVE solution – 13 August 2011 and this: Anna can’t guarantee ZERO CORRUPTION.
-I can, and do 24 August 2011)
+I can, and do 24 August 2011).
+Also, the entire solution in great detail is now available in the draft Sone Ki Chididiya Total Reform Agenda.

-As a counter-point to Anna's over-hyped work re: the LP Bill (which appears likely to get some traction, given the mass mobilisation involved), let me extract the key reforms from my book, Breaking Free of Nehru (BFN) to outline what India actually needs to implement in order to remove corruption.
+As a counter-point to Anna's over-hyped work re: the LP Bill, let me extract the key reforms from my book, Breaking Free of Nehru (BFN) to outline what India actually needs to implement in order to remove corruption.

 Basically, we need to make India's governance incentive compatible - to ensure that interests of the elected representatives are aligned with the interests of the citizens.